Environmental Master Plan

 |Preserve and Manage Trees, Parks and Natural Areas

-- Measure existing tree canopy cover and set future target.
+- Measure the existing tree canopy cover and set a future target.

-- Protect top three priority natural areas in the undeveloped areas of St. Albert.
+- Protect the top three priority natural areas in the undeveloped areas of St. Albert.

-- Reduce solid waste generation to 105 kilograms or less per person per year by 2020.
+- Reduce garbage to the landfill to 105 kilograms or less per person per year by 2020.

 - Increase diversion rate to 75% by 2020.